asciphx/FabCc/README.md

 ## Description
 - If translated by machine, FabCc can be a wafer factory, so FabCc symbolizes the most sophisticated and minimal chip.
 - The namespace uses the uppercase hump fc of FabCc.
+- The logo hasn't been replaced yet.
+It's the crow logo for the time being.
+- Regex expression routing, because performance issues will be removed.
 - [Demo site](http://8.129.58.72:8080/)🚀
 - ![test](./test.jpg)